joshrogers857/faaversion6/README.md

 This is version 3 developed by students in workshop 9.

-This adds content for the Home screen fragment, scrolling and app icons.
+This adds content for the Home screen fragment, scrolling, collapsing Toolbar and app icons.